Chalo1996/Mpesa_STK_API/README.md

 - `X-API-Key: <your key>` (recommended)
 - or `Authorization: Bearer <your key>`

+If you are logged in as a **Django staff user** (session auth), these protected endpoints are also allowed for the dashboard.

 Callback endpoints are intentionally **not** protected by this key (Safaricom must call them).

 ### Rate Limiting